Posts

 Environmental Victory in the Tunnels

-The reduced congestion in the Queens Plaza interlocking also means less wear on infrastructure.
+Reduced congestion in the Queens Plaza interlocking also means less wear on infrastructure.
 Trains forced to brake and accelerate repeatedly due to traffic conflicts experience more mechanical stress, requiring more frequent maintenance and replacement.
 Smoother operations extend equipment life, reducing the environmental impact of manufacturing and disposing of subway cars and components.

 Air quality in stations improves when trains move efficiently.
 The stop-and-go patterns that characterized pre-swap operations generated more brake dust and particulate matter.
-Now, with reduced conflict points, trains maintain more consistent speeds, creating a healthier environment for both riders and transit workers who spend their days in the underground system.
+With reduced conflict points, trains maintain more consistent speeds, creating a healthier environment for both riders and transit workers who spend their days in the underground system.

 Looking Ahead: Lessons for Urban Transit